Evee37/CSC1008_DSA_Project/README.md

 # CSC1008_DSA_Project
-SG JourneyPlanner is an application that assist our users in finding the most effective way to travel from point A to point B. In this application, we cover the whole Singapore area.
-We also include algorithms like hashing, dijsktra and mergesort, to complete our assignment.
-As for structures, we used
+SG JourneyPlanner is an application that assist our users in finding the most effective way to travel from point A to point B using only bus routes.
+In this application, we cover the whole Singapore area.

 ## Algorithms used:
 1. Hashing Algorithm